'Obsession,' 'dangerous,' 'basement bunker': GOP impeachment report rips Democrats' inquiry

 The report also says Trump did "nothing inherently improper" by involving his personal attorney Rudy Giuliani in Ukraine matters.

-And the GOP continues to attack Schiff for holding the first phase of the impeachment inquiry behind closed doors in "his Capitol basement bunker" that the Republican report says did not give due process to Trump.
+And the GOP continues to attack Schiff for holding the first phase of the impeachment inquiry behind closed doors in "his Capitol basement bunker," which the Republican report says did not give due process to Trump.

-"This impeachment inquiry and the manner in which the Democrats are pursuing it sets a dangerous precedent," the Republican lawmakers wrote.
+"This impeachment inquiry and the manner in which the Democrats are pursuing it sets a dangerous precedent," the Republicans wrote.

 "The White House has signaled that it is willing to work with Democrats but President Trump cannot be faulted for declining to submit himself to the Democrats' star chamber.
 Even so, President Trump has been transparent with the American people about his actions, releasing documents and speaking publicly about the subject matter," the Republicans wrote.